CVLT (organization): Organization

-Rohan stated that there is was a hierarchy within CVLT, and that members of the group were promoted to higher "ranks" based on the severity of illegal content they uploaded.
+Rohan stated that there was a hierarchy within CVLT, and that members of the group were promoted to higher "ranks" based on the severity of illegal content they uploaded.
 Rohan used Instagram and other social medias to promote CVLT, including Roblox.
-After the victim joined the community, he manipulated them into sending sexual photos of themselves before using them to blackmail them.
-CVLT targeted mostly vulnerable children and made them watch NSFW videos to desensitize them to violence and sadism, the examples included animals being tortured to death or women being raped on camera.
-Rohan's demands to the girls he blackmailed included requests to cut his name or Nazi swastikas on their skin, masturbate using knifes, drink bleach or eat their own hair, if they didn't comply, he promised the victims to reveal the photos to their relatives, sometimes CVLT would carry out the threats.
-All of the acts were recorded on webcams and broadcast live on CVLT Discord server.
-Other acts included victims punching themselves, calling themselves racial slurs and in extreme cases CVLT members swatting them or making them commit suicide on livestreams.
+After a victim joined the community, he manipulated them into sending sexual photos of themselves before using the photos to blackmail them.
+CVLT targeted mostly vulnerable children and made them watch violent and pornographic videos to desensitize them to violence and sadism, including animals being tortured to death or women being raped on camera.
+Rohan forced his victims to cut his name or Nazi swastikas into their skin, masturbate using knives, drink bleach, or eat their own hair.
+If they did not comply, he threatened to reveal the photos to the girls' relatives, with other members of CVLT occasionally carrying out the threats.
+All acts were recorded on webcams and broadcast live on the CVLT Discord server.
+Other acts included victims punching themselves, calling themselves racial slurs, victims being swatted, or being forced to commit suicide on livestreams.
 According to a prosecutor, other unnamed suspects may have participated in CVLT's activities.

 Throughout its history, the organization managed to sextort approximately 16 children around the world, including two children living in San Bernardino County, California.
-The countries where victims of Rohan lived included Canada, United Kingdom, Germany, New Zealand, and Estonia.
-Martín Estrada, former prosecutor in California, said that there may be hundreds more unidentified victims based on the amount of child porn videos CVLT made.
-Police said that the victims were known to have a history of sexual abuse-induced trauma or mental health issues.
-CVLT was a member of The Com, an international cybercriminal network made of various groups, extremist groups of The Com are known to carry out similar crimes.
-CVLT was described by law enforcement as a neo-Nazi group, however, an unnamed cyber security expert quoted by Rolling Stone, said that the group only used it for shock value and to look more provocative while not genuinely believing in Nazism.
-Le Monde described neo-Nazi aesthetics of CVLT and 764 as "confused and poorly understood", saying they only exist only to gain "acceptance" for their members.
+The home countries of victims included Canada, the United Kingdom, Germany, New Zealand, and Estonia.
+Martín Estrada, a former prosecutor in California, said that there may be hundreds of unidentified victims based on the amount of child sexual abuse videos CVLT produced.
+According to police, victims were known to have a history of sexual abuse-induced trauma or mental health issues.
+CVLT was a member of The Com, an international cybercriminal network made of various groups, with extremist groups of The Com being known to carry out similar crimes.
+CVLT was described by law enforcement as a neo-Nazi group, however an unnamed cyber security expert quoted by Rolling Stone said that the group only used neo-Nazism for shock value and to appear more provocative while not genuinely believing in Nazism.
+Le Monde described neo-Nazi aesthetics of CVLT and 764 as "confused and poorly understood", saying they existed only to portray "acceptance" for their members.